Msaghu/aws-bootcamp-cruddur-2023/journal/week4.md

 2. Temporarily stop an RDS instance
 3. Remotely connect to RDS instance
 4. Programmatically update a security group rule
-5. Write several bash scripts for database operations
-6. Operate common SQL commands
-7. Create a schema SQL file by hand
-8. Work with UUIDs and PSQL extensions
+5. Work with UUIDs and PSQL extensions and Create a schema SQL bash script file
+7. Write bash scripts for database operations
 9. Implement a postgres client for python using a connection pool
-10. Troubleshoot common SQL errors
+11. Troubleshoot common SQL errors
-11. Implement a Lambda that runs in a VPC and commits code to RDS
+12. Implement a Lambda that runs in a VPC and commits code to RDS
-12. Work with PSQL json functions to directly return json from the database
+13. Work with PSQL json functions to directly return json from the database
-13. Correctly sanitize parameters passed to SQL to execute
+14. Correctly sanitize parameters passed to SQL to execute

 # Spin up an PostgreSQL RDS(Relational Database System)
 ### Step 1 - Provision an RDS instance via the AWS Console